 Pro Tip: You cannot take any video, or camera recordings/pictures at the program.
 However, if you walk back to your car you can still see them fairly well and get pretty amazing pictures.

 Since we already discussed lunch options, I’ll clue you in on a great restaurant for dinner.
 Carlsbad is a small town, but the Yellow Brix Restaurant is a fantastic, yummy spot to grab a relaxing dinner.
 As visitors, we enjoyed the southwestern flare to the dishes; and as a family with kiddos we loved the kids’ menus and the ease with which our servers accommodated our littles.

 I so love the Junior Ranger programs the NPS offers to kids.
 Here is a couple pages from the Carlsbad Caverns Junior Ranger program book that is for ages 6 and under.
 We appreciated that to earn this badge, doing two of our planned hikes counted as the activities!
 Here is a free download of the book if you want to have it in your hands before you get to the park.

-In our quest to conquer all the NPS parks, monuments, etc., we thought it would be fun to collect a momento at each stop and thankfully the NPS was smart enough to create a system for us. 😉 We have so much fun collecting the stamps at every stop.
+In our quest to conquer all the NPS parks, monuments, etc. before our kids leave our home, we thought it would be fun to collect a momento at each stop and thankfully the NPS was smart enough to create a system for us with their Passport Books. 😉 We have so much fun collecting the stamps at every stop.

 1 Day Schedule